kevinyamauchi/cellier/docs/Explanations/events.md

 from cellier.v2.events._update_events import (
     AABBUpdateEvent,
     AppearanceUpdateEvent,
+    CellierUpdateEventTypes,
     DimsUpdateEvent,
     SubscriptionSpec,
 )
-# Re-export shared state types — single import location for all subscribers
-from cellier.v2._state import CameraState, DimsState
 ```

 ---

 ## Pending

+- **Higher-level interaction events.** The low-level canvas pointer events
+  (press / move / release, 2D and 3D — see §Canvas mouse events) are implemented.
+  Higher-level semantic events for selection and annotation — e.g. a
-- **`MouseEvent` family.** To be designed once the interaction model for picking,
+  `SelectionChangedEvent` — are still to be designed once that interaction model is
-  selection, and annotation is specified.
-Will follow the same NamedTuple / `source_id`
+  specified.
+They will follow the same NamedTuple / `source_id` pattern.
-  pattern.
-Likely types: `CanvasMouseClickEvent`, `VisualPickedEvent`,
-  `SelectionChangedEvent`.